 Are you into trekking?
 Are you into camping under the moonlight?
-360 degree views amidst the clouds?
+360-degree views amidst the clouds?
 If you are, Matale is the place for you.
-Situated 105kms from the busy city of Colombo, the city of Matale stands at 546m in altitude from the sea level.
-It is not the stereotypical tourist hotspot but, the views and the sceneries are not something you can find any other place in the island.
+Situated 105kms from the busy city of Colombo, the town of Matale stands at 546m in altitude from the sea level.
+It is not the stereotypical tourist hotspot but, the views and the sceneries are not something you can find any other place on the island.

-The location gives the city a very desirable weather to spend a quiet and peaceful vacation.
-But, if you are making time to visit Matale, you should not just sit on the couch or you hotel bedroom.
+The location gives the city very desirable weather to spend a quiet and peaceful vacation.
+But, if you are making time to visit Matale, you should not just sit on the couch or your hotel bedroom.
 Matale is a place to explore.

 How to get here

-The cheapest way to make it up to Matale is go by Train.
+The cheapest way to make it up to Matale is going by Train.
 There is a daily train that goes from Colombo to Matale every day at 1035H.
 You don’t get the luxury of a 1st class cabin, but if you get to the station early, you can get a 2nd class ticket and get a good seat by the window.
 The 2nd class ticket will cost you only LKR270.
-The journey will take approximately 5 hours and you will be in Matale before night fall.
+The journey will take approximately 5 hours, and you will be in Matale before nightfall.

-Taking the bus is also an option but we would advise against it.
-Due to the time and hassle which you would have to endure.
-There is direct bus which goes to Matale from Colombo.
-The route is numbered as 8.
-The ride will take about 5 hours and it will cost LKR350-450.
+Taking the bus is also an option, but we would advise against it, due to the time and hassle which you would have to endure.
+There is a direct bus which goes to Matale from Colombo.
+The route numbered as 8.
+The ride will take about 5 hours, and it will cost LKR350-450.

 If you’re willing to pay a few extra bucks and have a comfortable ride, then you can book yourself a cab and make your way there.
 It will probably cost you about LKR15000.
-But, you will save a lot of time, since the ride will only be for 2 and a half hours.
+But you will save a lot of time since the ride will only be for two and a half hours.

-Given the options, we believe the best option for you is to use the train.
-It will save you some cash and it is a hassle free given the fact that you only need to get in and get off.
+Given the options, we believe the best option for you is to use the Train.
+It will save you some cash, and it a hassle-free given the fact that you only need to get in and get off.
 And, of course, you can enjoy the serene views of the mountains and tea estate while you’re on your way.